Azure/OnBoardVMInsights/README.md

 - Create a Log Analytics workspace in a [supported region](#supported-log-analytics-workspace-regions)
 - Install the ServiceMap and InfrastructureInsights Solutions
 - Configure the workspace to collect performance counters
+- Configure the subscription to onboard to Health

 #### Create a Log Analytics workspace in a supported region
 See Log Analytics Documentation: [Create a Log Analytics workspace in the Azure portal](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-quick-create-workspace)